-FURBS are trusts used for saving for retirement that have fewer restrictions than normal pensions, but less tax advantages as a result.
-Although FURBS are no longer used existing ones still need to be managed.
+FURBS are trusts used for saving for retirement and/or succession planning that have fewer investment restrictions than registered pension schemes, but fewer tax advantages as a result.
+Although FURBS are no longer established, existing ones still need to be managed.
 Below is information on tax for general trusts:

-The first £1,000 of gross income (excluding capital gains), known as the Basic Rate Band, will be taxed at the previous preferential rates, being 20% on savings income and 7.50% (previously 10%).
+The first £1,000 of gross income, known as the Basic Rate Band, will be taxed at the previous preferential rates; being 7.50% (previously 10%) on dividends and 20% on all other income.
 Dividends are now paid gross and there is no tax credit, with any gross income above the Basic Rate Band being taxed at the higher rate tax levels.

 |Capital Gains Tax||

-The Capital Gains Tax Rate is 28% on the sale of residential property and 20% on the sale of other property, assets and gains.
-The annual exempt amount is £5,550 for the tax year 2016/2017 and £5,650 for the tax year 2017/2018.
-Full details on capital gains tax (which is not just specific to trusts) can be found on the Revenue’s website www.hmrc.gov.uk/cgt/index.html
+The Capital Gains Tax Rate is 28% on the sale of residential property and 20% on the sale of other assets.
+The annual exempt amount is £6,150 for the tax year 2020/2021.
+Full details on capital gains tax can be found on the Revenue’s website.